How to Make Money With Your Music

 How to Collect in Canada: Register with CONNECT.
 You don’t need to go through CONNECT, but they can help you find people willing to license your music.

 How This Traditionally Works: Typically a project (like a movie) will hire someone known as a music supervisor to find music for their film.
 This music supervisor contacts various music publishing companies in order to find music that will work for their project.
 If your publishing company pitches them your music, and they decide they’re going to use it, you get a portion of the sync fee!
-A good chunk of this fee will go to your publisher for setting the deal up for you.
+A good chunk of this fee will go to your publisher for setting up the deal for you.
 You can set up sync deals independently, so it’s not required to have a publisher.